Rochester Grammar School: History

-The Rochester Grammar School for Girls was established in 1888 under the powers of the Endowed School's Act of 1869, which allowed the charitable trustees of the Bridge Wardens to donate the necessary funds for a girls’ grammar school.
+The Rochester Grammar School for Girls was established in 1888 under the powers of the Endowed Schools Act 1869, which allowed the charitable trustees of the Bridge Wardens to donate the necessary funds for a girls’ grammar school.
 This was seen as progressive as it pioneered education for girls.
 Each year the school celebrates its founding with a special service at Rochester Cathedral.

 The school building, near the centre of Rochester, was opened in January 1889 by the Countess of Darnley.
 The school included a morning kindergarten, which closed in the late 1930s.

 In 1939, after the outbreak of the Second World War, the school building was taken over by the Civil Defence and the pupils were evacuated to Canterbury, moving in 1940 to Pontypridd then Porthcawl in South Wales.
 Several bombs fell on the school site during an incendiary raid in 1941, the main school building suffering slight damage.
 From 1941 an increasing number of pupils began to return to live in Rochester, and in 1942 the school was reopened, although parts of the building remained occupied by the Civil Defence until mid-1944.

 The first male teachers were appointed in the 1960s.
 In 1969 additional school buildings were opened 1.3 km south of the existing school on the outskirts of Rochester.
 The need for staff and pupils to commute between the two sites, overcrowding and the dilapidation of the old building eventually led to the decision to consolidate the school at one location, and in April 1989 work began on additional buildings on the newer southern site.
 The original school building was finally closed in 1990, and the site sold for housing and a health centre.

 The move to the new site allowed for the school's expansion, and it has grown in size to more than 1,100 students, with almost 300 in the sixth form.
 Since 2004 male students have been admitted to the sixth form, resulting in a change in the school's title in 2006 to "Rochester Grammar School" – removing the words "for Girls".

 The school became grant-maintained in 1993, with funding directly from central government.
 In November 2010 the RGS became an “Academy of Excellence” under the government's academy programme for outstanding schools, and is a combined Mathematics/ICT and Music specialist school, the first nationally.
 Facilities now include a sixth-form centre, a newly built and hi-tech teaching and training suite named after one of the school's famous ex-students, Evelyn Dunbar.
 Dunbar was the only woman commissioned as a war artist, and her pictures illustrating the home front during the Second World War decorate the suite.